 "Thank you, Congressman Tonko, for recognizing the importance of our shared waterways" said Robert Pirani, Director of the New York-New Jersey Harbor & Estuary Program.
 "This legislation will help local communities address the challenges of climate change by improving water quality, enhancing fish and wildlife habitat, and creating public access across the estuary.”

 “Representative Tonko continues to demonstrate genuine leadership by authoring visionary legislation to help and protect and restore our precious water resources”, said Rich Innes, Senior Policy Director for the Association of National Estuary Programs.
 “The New York-New Jersey Watershed Act is a major step towards revitalizing our communities and the natural resources they depend on.”

-The bill is supported by the following organizations: Scenic Hudson, Riverkeeper, Environmental Advocates of NY, the Schoharie River Center, NY/NJ Baykeeper, NYC Soil & Water Conservation District, National Wildlife Federation, Jersey City Parks Coalition, Environmental Defense Fund, National Parks Conservation Association, NYC Environmental Justice Alliance, NJ Audubon Society, Hackensack Riverkeeper, Waterfront Alliance, and Natural Areas Conservancy.
+The bill is supported by the following organizations: Scenic Hudson, Riverkeeper, Environmental Advocates of NY, the Schoharie River Center, NY/NJ Baykeeper, NYC Soil & Water Conservation District, National Wildlife Federation, Jersey City Parks Coalition, Environmental Defense Fund, National Parks Conservation Association, NYC Environmental Justice Alliance, NJ Audubon Society, Hackensack Riverkeeper, Waterfront Alliance, South Ward Environmental Alliance, and Natural Areas Conservancy.